Flow battery: Hybrid

 The hybrid flow battery (HFB) uses one or more electroactive components deposited as a solid layer.
 The major disadvantage is that this reduces decoupled energy and power.
 The cell contains one battery electrode and one fuel cell electrode.
 This type is limited in energy by the electrode surface area.

 HFBs include zinc–bromine, zinc–cerium, soluble lead–acid, and all-iron flow batteries.
 Weng et al. reported a vanadium–metal hydride hybrid flow battery with an experimental OCV of 1.93 V and operating voltage of 1.70 V, relatively high values.
-It consists of a graphite felt positive electrode operating in a mixed solution of VOSO_{4}and H_{2}SO_{4}, and a metal hydride negative electrode in KOH aqueous solution.
+It consists of a graphite felt positive electrode operating in a mixed solution of VOSO4 and H2SO4, and a metal hydride negative electrode in KOH aqueous solution.
 The two electrolytes of different pH are separated by a bipolar membrane.
 The system demonstrated good reversibility and high efficiencies in coulomb (95%), energy (84%), and voltage (88%).
 They reported improvements with increased current density, inclusion of larger 100 cm^{2} electrodes, and series operation.
 Preliminary data using a fluctuating simulated power input tested the viability toward kWh scale storage.
 In 2016, a high energy density Mn(VI)/Mn(VII)-Zn hybrid flow battery was proposed.

 Zinc–polyiodide

 A prototype zinc–polyiodide flow battery demonstrated an energy density of 167 Wh/L. Older zinc–bromide cells reach 70 Wh/L. For comparison, lithium iron phosphate batteries store 325 Wh/L. The zinc–polyiodide battery is claimed to be safer than other flow batteries given its absence of acidic electrolytes, nonflammability and operating range of -4 to 122 F that does not require extensive cooling circuitry, which would add weight and occupy space.
 One unresolved issue is zinc buildup on the negative electrode that can permeate the membrane, reducing efficiency.
 Because of the Zn dendrite formation, Zn-halide batteries cannot operate at high current density (> 20 mA/cm^{2}) and thus have limited power density.
 Adding alcohol to the electrolyte of the ZnI battery can help.
-The drawbacks of Zn/I RFB lie are the high cost of Iodide salts (> $20 / Kg); limited area capacity of Zn deposition, reducing the decoupled energy and power; and Zn dendrite formation.
+The drawbacks of Zn/I RFB lie are the high cost of Iodide salts (> $20 / kg); limited area capacity of Zn deposition, reducing the decoupled energy and power; and Zn dendrite formation.

-When the battery is fully discharged, both tanks hold the same electrolyte solution: a mixture of positively charged zinc ions (Zn^{2+}) and negatively charged iodide ion, (I^{−}).
-When charged, one tank holds another negative ion, polyiodide, (I_{3}^{−}).
+When the battery is fully discharged, both tanks hold the same electrolyte solution: a mixture of positively charged zinc ions (Zn(2+)) and negatively charged iodide ion, (I-).
+When charged, one tank holds another negative ion, polyiodide, (I_{3}-).
 The battery produces power by pumping liquid across the stack where the liquids mix.
 Inside the stack, zinc ions pass through a selective membrane and change into metallic zinc on the stack's negative side.
-To increase energy density, bromide ions (Br^{−}) are used as the complexing agent to stabilize the free iodine, forming iodine–bromide ions (I_{2}Br^{−}) as a means to free up iodide ions for charge storage.
+To increase energy density, bromide ions (Br–) are used as the complexing agent to stabilize the free iodine, forming iodine–bromide ions (I2Br-) as a means to free up iodide ions for charge storage.